Kailyn Lowry Talks ‘Teen Mom’ Cast, Reveals Who Is Her ‘Least Favorite’ And Who Is ‘Least Trustworthy’

-Teen Mom 2 star Kailyn Lowry has been appearing on the hit reality show for nearly a decade and in a new interview, she is opening up about her cast members, revealing who she likes the least and who she feels isn’t the most trustworthy.
+Teen Mom 2 star Kailyn Lowry has been appearing on the hit reality show for nearly a decade.
+In a new interview, she is opened up about her cast members and revealed who she likes the least and who she feels isn’t the most trustworthy.

-According to Pop Culture, the mom-of-three was a guest on the Domenick Nati Show and she opened up about some of her former co-stars.
+According to Pop Culture, the mom of three was a guest on the Domenick Nati Show, and she opened up about some of her former co-stars.

 Kail was asked which cast member is her “least favorite,” and she got candid and admitted that it was former Teen Mom OG star Farrah Abraham.